-A guide to MLS podcasts - updated!
+An update guide to MLS podcasts and YouTube shows for 2017

 The Throw-In

-MLSSoccer.com contributor Phil West is a regular guest on this hour-long, Austin-based radio show that looks across the globe and the Lone Star State. soundcloud.com/the-throw-in
+MLSSoccer.com contributor Phil West is a regular guest on this hour-long, Austin-based radio show that looks across the globe and the Lone Star State. hornfm.com/on-air/the-throw-in

 Two Solitudes